Sinapsis-AI/sinapsis-time-series/README.md

 This project is licensed under the AGPLv3 license, which encourages open collaboration and sharing.
 For more details, please refer to the [LICENSE](LICENSE) file.

 For commercial use, please refer to our [official Sinapsis website](https://sinapsis.tech) for information on obtaining a commercial license.

+This project is licensed under the AGPLv3 license, which encourages open collaboration and sharing.
+For more details, please refer to the [LICENSE](LICENSE) file.

+For commercial use, please refer to our [official Sinapsis website](https://sinapsis.tech) for information on obtaining a commercial license.